Starring Toni Collette, Gabriel Byrne, Alex Wolff, Milly Shapiro

 What exactly those weird things are I can’t say — it’s a mystery, why ruin the fun, if you can call it that?
 The less you know about it, the better.

-But this I can reveal: first-time writer-director Ari Lister sure knows how to taunt and torment the audience with the menacing power of silence and stillness and long single-take shots, creating an unsettling vibe that gets under your skin the second the houselights are down.
+But this I can reveal: first-time writer-director Ari Aster sure knows how to taunt and torment the audience with the menacing power of silence and stillness and long single-take shots, creating an unsettling vibe that gets under your skin the second the houselights are down.

 The doomy and disorienting score by former Arcade Fire saxophonist Colin Stetson is also designed to mess with your head.